 The swimming is best from April through early October, but come any time of the year to enjoy the lake.
 Peak season is during the summer, so arrive early to make sure you get a spot on the beach.

 If you want a faster way to get around the park, consider bringing a bike and taking a ride along the shore.
-You’ll find gorgeous lakefront views all throughout the park, and the well-paved roads make biking easy.
+You’ll find gorgeous lakefront views all throughout the park, and the paved roads make biking easy.

 Ride through the forests of loblolly and long-leaf pines and take in the sights, scents, and sounds of the South.
-Biking is great any time of the year at Paul B. Johnson State Park.
+Biking is great at any time of the year at Paul B. Johnson State Park.
 Just remember to bring your own bike in your rig, as rentals are not available.